eblipsky/NOW-web/README.md

 Web managment client for NOW.
 This is just a full site dump.
 Future plans are to make this a package so that it can be added into Laravel.

-If you already have a Laravel site up, just copy the MVC components into your existing install and add in the routes.

 ## Install
+You can clone this whole site and place it under apache.
+Or, if you already have a site up, just copy the MVC components into your existing install and add in the routes.

+## Basic Laravel Install
 1. Install the Laravel framework.
 This is a breif process for a more detailed install refer to http://laravel.com/
 ```
 cd to /var/www/html